Santiago Astata: Geography

 Flora includes deciduous trees and shrubs such as passion fruit, cachimbo and mesquite.

 Wild fauna consist of deer, rabbit, badger and wild boar.

+Climate

+Demography

 As of 2005, the municipality had a total population of 3,642 of whom 273 spoke an indigenous language.

 A few people speak the lowland version of Oaxacan Chontal, a language that is in danger of extinction.

+Economy

 Economic activities include agriculture (beans, corn, sesame, sorghum, watermelon, cantaloupe, tomatoes and peanuts), animal husbandry (cattle, goats and pigs), harvesting the ocean for fish and shellfish for the Salina Cruz market, limestone quarrying and logging.